woltapp/spark-osm-datasource/README.md

 your partitioning accordingly.
 * `threads` - Number of threads to use by [parallel OSM PBF parser](https://github.com/akashihi/parallelpbf).
 Keep it `1` for a local deployments or set to number of cores per worker node.
+* `useLocalFile` - Enables Spark file distribution mechanics, see below.

+### Using with Spark file distirbution

+Another one option is to use Sparks ability to cache file on the nodes and read it locally.
+With that approach under some circumstances (repeated re-reading of same set of big files in different steps) a better performance can be achieved.

+        spark.sparkContext.addFile("s3://maps/extract-cesko-brno.osm.pbf")
+        val osm = spark.read.option("partitions", 256).option("useLocalFile", "true").format(OsmSource.OSM_SOURCE_NAME).load("extract-cesko-brno.osm.pbf")

+Please keep in mind, that you should specify just a file name as the `load` parameter, not a full path.

 ## Schema

 Due to Spark processing paradigm, all types of the OSM entities are mapped to the same dataframe of the following structure: